lacchain/quorum-network/README.md

 ## NOTES

-This work was done by EVERIS and is completely donated to LACCHAIN Consortium.
+This work was done by EVERIS and is completely donated to LACChain Consortium.

 ## References